phetsims/equality-explorer/doc/implementation-notes.md

 Instances of all other types are static, created during sim initialization, and exist for the lifetime of sim.

+If you make significant modifications to this sim that involve any of the above dynamic types, you should perform memory leak testing similar to https://github.com/phetsims/equality-explorer/issues/64.

 ## Model

 This section provides an overview of the most important model elements, and some miscellaneous topics